Who Was Thelma Todd?

 Death

-At approximately 10:30, the morning of December 16, 1935, Hollywood starlet Thelma Todd’s body was found in the garage next to the Sidewalk Cafe.
+At approximately 10:30, on the morning of December 16, 1935, Hollywood starlet Thelma Todd’s body was found in the garage next to the Sidewalk Cafe.
 She was discovered by Mae Whitehead, her maid.

 Every weekday, Whitehead would pull out Todd’s empty 1933 Lincoln Phaeton convertible from the garage, and once Todd was ready for the day’s filming she would then drive her to the Hal Roach Studio in Culver City.
 Todd’s corpse was slumped over the wheel of the brown convertible.